Last Updated on October 6, 2022 by Editorial Team

 Sometimes children may experience delays in their motor skills development due to the underdevelopment of small muscle groups.
 Since the development of motor skills is a natural process in children which requires gradual maturation, such delays sometimes get unnoticed.
 If the problem gets unaddressed for a prolonged period of time, the child can suffer from ‘intense feelings of failure’ (Rule and Stewart, 2002).

-The Preschool and kindergarten stint for students provides a ‘window period’ where proper intervention can help in overcoming any skill development delay with a structured strategy.
+The Preschool and kindergarten stint for students provide a ‘window period’ where proper intervention can help in overcoming any skill development delay with a structured strategy.

 8 Activities to improve fine motor skills in kindergarten